 Debbie LarsonBoard Member

 Deb is a 4th generation Montanan with her families out of Butte and Gold Creek.
 She was born and raised in Missoula, attended Carroll College, and have worked for the Missoulian Newspaper for 43 years, mostly in advertising.
 Her family has owned the Stockman’s Bar in downtown Missoula for over 62 years and are all die-hard Grizzly Fans “GO GRIZ”.
 Deb moved up to Polson about 10 years and so enjoys this wonderful community.
 She now works, in advertising, for the Missoulian Newspaper, Anderson Broadcasting and Glacier Country.
 Deb is also on the Chamber Board, works with Flathead Lake International Cinemafest, plus helps with various fundraisers and non-profits throughout the year.
-Debs husband is a retired Air Force Lt Colonel and they have two daughters, Ann Marie and Rachele, who both live in Missoula, and a granddaughter on the way.
+Debs husband is a retired Air Force Lt Colonel, Michael Parker, have two daughters, Ann Marie and Rachele, who both live in Missoula, and a granddaughter on the way.
 Deb and her husband just finished their home on the East side of Flathead Lake and feel very blessed.
 Deb is honored to be a part of the Polson Chamber, they truly help this community in so many ways.

 Brian MiskiminsBoard Member